Microbial Amadori Deglycation (Amadoriase / FAOX / FAOD)

 Agmatine release: The authors observed release of agmatine (4-aminobutyl-guanidine) during FAOD treatment, suggesting guanidino-bond cleavage in addition to N-glycoside hydrolysis — a mechanistically unexpected finding.

 Absence of glucosepane/pentosidine data: The paper did not report FAOD activity against glucosepane or pentosidine.
-CML and CEL are monovalent lysine/arginine modifications — NOT bifunctional crosslinks.
-The mature crosslinks (glucosepane, pentosidine) remain without any known natural enzyme capable of cleavage as of 2026-05-20.
+CML and CEL are monovalent modifications — not bifunctional crosslinks.
+The mature crosslinks remain without a demonstrated enzymatic cleavage route as of 2026-07-14.

 | Dimension | Status |